Building A Dream Home Profile For Your Lifestyle

 Consider your lifestyle

 When you buy a home, you are buying a lifestyle.
 For instance, when you buy a home that is thirty minutes away from the office, you are implicitly committing to a lifestyle that includes one hour of commuting every day.
 When you buy a home with a big yard, you are committing to spend a lot of time gardening (or hiring someone who does).
 For this reason, it is important to think about your home in the context in which you will be using it.
 How will your home affect the church you go to, your daily exercise routine, and the friends your kids spend time with?
-Consider as many lifestyle variables as possible when developing your criteria.
+Consider as many lifestyle variables as possible when building a dream home profile.

 Fixate on the permanent

 When you are looking for a home, it is important to remember that some things are permanent and some things can be changed.
 Don’t get caught up on the ugly carpet or the out-of-date wallpaper; they can be easily replaced.
 On the other hand, an annoyingly narrow hallway is part of the core structure of that home.
-If it bugs you now, it will drive you crazy once you have been living in the home for a few months.
+If it bugs you now, drive you to your limit once you have been living in the home for a few months.
 Fixate on these permanent elements of the home: location, floor plan, school district, homeowner association, tax rates, etc.

 Make two lists